Last Updated: June 20, 2023

 Tomato seeds require 3 basic elements for successful germination.
-These include moisture, warmth and oxygen.
-Thankfully, most of us have these things available at all times of the year.
+These include moisture, warmth, and oxygen.
+Thankfully, most of us can provide these conditions at any time of the year.

 Once you have determined when you will plant, the sowing process is easy!
 We recommend using a seed starter mix like this one on Amazon instead of regular potting mix.
 These do not contain nutrients, but rather a well-aerated medium that the young root systems will love.